edrulrd/CoM/README.md

 Access to the **CoM** command is controlled via group membership.
 You do not need to be the superuser to use it.

 Note that recording information about the change is completely asynchronous and separate from making the change, and this program's only purpose is just to document the changes being implemented.
-It simply adds the documentation you specify during or after a change and thus, could be used to record information about any desired event.
+It simply adds the documentation that you provde during or after a change and thus, could be used to record information about any desired event.

 ## Purpose